An ETA is required. We can assist in processing this document.

-The cost for a Canada ETA is 5.50 USD.
-Additionally, there is a service fee of 14 USD for standard processing.
-For rush processing and super rush processing the service fee is 44 USD and 64 USD, respectively.
+The cost for a Canada ETA is USD 5.50.
+Additionally, there is a service fee of USD 14.00 for standard processing.
+For rush processing and super rush processing the service fee is USD 44.00 and USD 64.00, respectively.

 It depends on the processing time you choose.
 We offer three options:

-The Canada ETA is valid for 5 years after issue.
-This means you must enter Canada within 5 years.
-In addition, it is a multiple entry visa and allows for a maximum stay of 180 days per entry.
+The Canada ETA is valid for 5 years after issued or until passport expires.
+This means you must enter Canada within this period.
+In addition, it is a Multiple Entry visa and allows for a maximum stay of 180 days Per Entry

 Your passport must be valid for at least 6 months from the date you intend to arrive in Canada.